 There is an induction programme to introduce elected councillors to the business of the council and continual training in specific skills and roles throughout the term of office.

 Councillors are provided with the use of a personal computer connected to the council's network and email system.

 Council officers will give advice about council procedures or problems in your ward but cannot help with any activity that may be seen as assisting a political party or in any private or personal capacity.

 Each new councillor is assigned an officer as a first point of contact after the election to help to make the first few months as smooth as possible.

 Term of office

 Councillors remain a Member of the Council until retirement or the loss of the seat during a subsequent election.

-Councillors serve a four-year term in between elections.
+Councillors serve a five-year term in between elections.